poliorcetics/named-arguments-rfc/02-guide-level-explanation.md

 ### When using a pattern

 - `pub` **cannot** be used here since there is no identifier for it to expose.
+- The identifier **cannot** be a pattern.
+Its only use is as a public facing name, it does not destructure anything nor can be used as a binding inside the function.
 - The identifier is placed before the pattern as shown in the example below:

 ```rust